AdobeDocs/commerce-webapi/src/pages/rest/tutorials/bulk-configurable-product/index.md

 ### Before you begin

-*  Install a Magento 2.3 (or later) instance with sample data.
+*  Install a Commerce instance with sample data.
 The sample data defines a functional store, called Luma, that sells fitness clothing and accessories.
 *  Install a REST client.
-You can use any REST client to send calls to Magento.
+You can use any REST client to send calls to Commerce.
 [Postman](https://www.getpostman.com/) is recommended.
 *  Obtain an admin authorization token.
 All calls in this tutorial require administrator privileges.
 See [Generate the admin token](/rest/tutorials/prerequisite-tasks/) for more information.
 *  Use the `bin/magento queue:consumers:start async.operations.all` command to enable bulk endpoint processing.

 ### Other resources

-*  [REST Tutorials](/rest/tutorials/index/) provides additional information about completing any Magento REST tutorial.
+*  [REST Tutorials](/rest/tutorials/index/) provides additional information about completing any Commerce REST tutorial.
-*  [Asynchronous web endpoints](/rest/asynchronous-web-endpoints/) provides information about how to use Magento Asynchronous API
+*  [Asynchronous web endpoints](/rest/asynchronous-web-endpoints/) provides information about how to use the Commerce Asynchronous API
-*  [Bulk endpoints](/rest/bulk-endpoints/) provides information about how to use Magento Bulk API
+*  [Bulk endpoints](/rest/bulk-endpoints/) provides information about how to use the Commerce Bulk API